 Investments in associates and joint venture represent equity ownership in the investee companies, where the Group exercises significant influence or joint control.
-The shares of these investee companies are not publicly traded.
-The Group's ownership in these Saudi Arabia based privately owned investee companies ranges from 15% to 67%.
-For entities where the investment is less than 20%, management believes that it is able to exert significant influence due to its involvement at board level.
+The Group's ownership in these privately owned investee companies ranges from 18% to 88%.
+For entities where the equity interest is less or more than 20%, management believes that it is able to exert significant influence due to contractual arrangement and its involvement and representation at board level.
 Movement in investments in associates and joint ventures is as follows: